-"Not because it is unutterably discusting and humili-ating, but because the idea is profoundly and irredeem-ably unscientific, founded on false data, false concep-tions and false reasoning do I altogether repudiate our 'wormy' and spe-like ancestry."-Dr. Charles Elam.
+"Not because it is unuttorably disgusting and humili-ating, but because the idea is profoundly and irredeem-ably unscientific, founded on false data, false concep-tions and false reasoning do I altogether repudiate our "wormy' and ape-like ancestry."-Dr. Charles Elam.

 "The peculiar art of inductive reasoning consists in judging how many facts ought to be collected before we proceed to generalize from them.
-Clearly it is impossible to collect all facts, and hasty generalization from an insufficient number is the most common of all sources of error."-Frof.
-Sterns (on Hegelian Methods).
+Clearly it is impossi-ble to collect all facts, and hasty generalization from an insufficient number is the most common of all sources of error."~ Prof. Sterns (on Hegelian Methods).

-"I willingly concede to every man what I claim for myself-the free range of thought and expression; and am perfectly indifferent whether the sentiments of others on speculative subjects coincide or differ from my own.

-To quarrel with one who thinks differently from ourselves, would be no less unreasonable than to be anory with him for having features unlike our own."-Prof. Laurence.
+"I willingly concede to every man what I claim for myself-the free range of thought and expression; and am perfectly inducent whether the sentiments of oth-ers on specularive subjects coincide or differ from my own.
+To own. quarrel with one who thinks differently from ourselves, would be no less unreasonable than to be anory with him for having features whike our own."- Prof. Lawrence.

 From whence and whither-these are the ever-recurring questions.
 Looking afar back into the measureless ages of the past, I seem to see chaos, fire mist, star dust, a nebulous ocean of matter, within which are centers of force, polarized points, germs and types almost infinite in number.
-There was never.
-I suppose absolute rest in the was never, I suppose, absolute rest in the universe, for force or motion is an attribute of spirit.
-Matter and spirit are both eternal; the former being in a sense a precipitate of spirit substance.
-Spirit acting upon and through matter not only produces motion, but molds matter as with a guiding hand.
-In that almost infinitely remote period atom attracted atom, molecules coalesced, center revolved around center, and out of this heaving, moving mass of chaotic materials, under divine wisdom, emerged
+There was never, I suppose, absolute rest in the was nevel, if suppose, absolute rest in the universe, for force or motion is an attribute of spirit.
+Matter and spirit are both eter-nal; the former being in a sense a precipi-tate of spirit substance.
+Spirit acting upon and through matter not only produces mo-tion, but molds matter as with a guiding hand.
+In that almost infinitely suppose hand.
+In that almost infinitely remote pe-riod atom attracted atom, molecules coalesced, center revolved around center, and out of this heaving, moving mass of chaotic materials, under divine wisdom, emerged the beautiful order of the existing, uni-